Last Updated on September 3, 2021 by Michael Vega

 The best colouring pencils set can come with only a few or hundreds of pencils.
 The size of the color box you would be buying is down to your need for colors.
 How wide does your color range need to be?

 Do you feel your work will remain incomplete without a stroke of chromatic variance?
 Are you plotting a vibrant display of color transition?
 Or just the primary colors will do you, right?

 A vast arsenal of colors is always convenient to own, but if your artwork rarely demands such melange, then it would be wiser to purchase a more compact set of pencils.
 In the pencils have also a different variation that’s called watercolor, It has both some particular advantages.
 You can check the Watercolor Pencils vs Colored Pencils.

 How Good Are You With Pencils?

 Some pencils are purposefully made to suit more meticulous users while some are designed to facilitate new or amateur artists.
 Entry-level color pencils are very easy on the hand and feature a robust lead for efficient color administering and of course, for an extended lifetime.
-If you are more experienced, you might prefer buying pencils with softer leads which have superior blending abilities.
+If you are more experienced, you might prefer buying pencils with softer leads that have superior blending abilities.